dataprogpy/dataprogpy.github.io/docs/adv-data-types/time-series/decomposition.md

 These two functions are the primary diagnostic tools for determining the parameters of ARIMA models once a series has been made stationary.

-### **3. Choosing a Lag Value**

-This is a frequent point of confusion.
-The key is that you don't just "pick one" lag value during exploration.

-**Revised Explanation:**

-Remember, the big idea of a **lag** is to look at a past version of the data to see if it relates to the present.
-When students ask, "How do I choose the lag value?" the answer is that during the initial analysis, you don't choose a single lag.
-Instead, you use tools like the **ACF and PACF plots** to examine a whole range of lags at once.

-The goal is to spot **patterns** in these plots.
-For example, in monthly sales data, you might see a significant spike at lag 12, lag 24, and lag 36.
-This pattern tells you that there is a yearly seasonal relationship in your data.
-The choice of specific lag values comes later, during the modeling stage, and it's directly guided by the significant lags you identify in these plots.

-***

 ??? question "**ACF/PACF vs. Standard Correlation**"